yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ```

-> 📘 UISceneDelegate
+> 🚧 UISceneDelegate Usage
 >
-> If your app is using a UISceneDelegate you will need to put your Yuno initialization code into your SceneDelegate.
+> If your app is using a UISceneDelegate, ensure to place your Yuno initialization code within your SceneDelegate.

 The Full checkout enables you to configure the appearance and process.
 It is an optional step that you configure through the class `YunoConfig`.
 If you want to set up the configurations, the following code block presents the elements that can be configured: